 Summary in 50 Words or Less: Arson can be charged as a felony (PC § 451) or a misdemeanor (PC § 452).
 It requires causing a fire or helping another set fire to land, property or a building.
 The most common defense is mistaken identity and then lack of specific intent.

 If one is convicted of violating § 451, one may also have to register as a convicted arsonist under Penal Code § 457.1.
 This applies while the person lives in California and requires the person to notify law enforcement of one’s residence at all times.
 The registration requirement applies when one is convicted of 451 with aggravating factors resulting in a minimum ten-year prison term, or when there is the use of combustible or flammable material in connection with the fire, or there is even attempted arson.
-The registration requirement is not usually a lifetime requirement, in contrast to the sexual offender’s registration requirement under Penal Code § 290 that is a lifetime requirement.
+The registration requirement is not usually a lifetime requirement, in contrast to the sexual offender’s registration requirement under Penal Code § 290 that is a lifetime requirement (subject to change when SB 384 takes effect on January 1, 2022).

 Penal Code § 452 is the misdemeanor equivalent of section § 451.
 The difference in the conduct between the levels is that misdemeanor arson is characterized by mere reckless conduct, whereas felony arson is willful and malicious conduct.
 The penalties for conviction of misdemeanor arson are a maximum of one year in county jail and a $1,000 fine.